CS453 Automated Software Testing, Spring 2023

 Proposal

-All teams will give a presentation on Date1 and Date2 to explain their project topics.
+All teams will give a presentation on 1st May to explain their project topics.
 I expect three things to be described clearly in the talk:

 • A testing problem the team aims to solve